westn/bad-accessibility/README.md

 # Bad Accessibility
-This project displays bad accessibility, where it's possible to improve the accessibility step by step by working through the different components.
+This project exemplifies a website with bad accessibility, divided into multiple components to highlight the details individually and allow for partial improvements.
 ## Getting Started

 First, install the required packages with